jardadev/nfl-news-scraper/README.md

-# NFL Team Scraper with Next.js and TailwindCSS
+# NFL Team News Reader with Next.js and TailwindCSS

 ## Table of Contents